instant-labs/instant-bandit/pages/docs/internals/how-it-works.md

 ## Sites, Experiments, and Variants
 An `InstantBandit` component consumes a configuration model known as a _Site_.
-A site conceptually maps to a website or app.
+A _Site_ conceptually maps to a website or app.

 _Sites_ have _Experiments_, and experiments have _Variants_.